Jason Russell House: The Bodies on the Floor

 Bullet holes in the main staircase of the house are still visible.

 After the fighting had ceased for the day, people gathered colonial bodies from all over the area – evidently those that had not (yet) been claimed by their comrades for return to their homes – and deposited them on the floor of the Russell family's kitchen, adding to the mess that was already there.
-Speaking in 1864, Samuel Smith reported that "[o]ur people gathered up the Americans who were killed in and about the house, and laid them side by side in the south room, and when Mrs. Russell came back to her home she found them there, weltering in their own blood, her husband and eleven others.
+Speaking in 1864, Samuel Smith reported that "when Mrs. Russell came back to her home she found them there, weltering in their own blood, her husband and eleven others.
 She said that the blood in the room was almost ankle deep.
 The house itself was riddled with bullets, and the marks of them in many places are still visible.
 The same blood-stained floor remained on that room till a year ago" - that is, until 1863.

 Smith reported that the bodies were buried in haste, at least for the time being:“In the consternation and fear of that hour, the dead were placed on a sled, and drawn by a yoke of oxen upon the bare ground to the grave-yard.
 A single grave was hastily dug, and the twelve were laid in it side by side, “head to point,” with their clothes on just as they fell.”

-A Capt.
-William Adams, who lived nearby, is reported to have brought a sheet from his house for Jason himself, as he could not bear to see his neighbor buried without a winding-sheet.

-The bodies of some who had actually died in the house, such as that of George Southwick, may have been reclaimed by their comrades before the burials occurred.

-At the time of the burials, the townspeople knew the names only of Jason himself and those of Jabez Wyman and Jacob Winship.
-The latter two, also from Menotomy, were not combatants, but "were most barbarously killed and mutilated" down the road at Cooper's Tavern, and were evidently placed with the others after the fighting had ceased.
+A story passed down to John Bacon's great-grandson emphasizes how quickly the twelve were buried, and notes that the men's outer clothes must have been saved off before the burial:“Immediately on receiving the news my grandfather (son of Lieut.
+Bacon) went off to see how it was, and near night, April 20, came home with his clothes, the body having been buried at West Cambridge.
+The clothes were found in the school-house, and the moment grandfather entered the room he knew the old striped hat which was put on top of the roll of clothes.”At the time of the burials, the townspeople knew the names only of Jason himself and those of Jabez Wyman and Jacob Winship.
+The latter two, also from Menotomy, were not combatants, but "were most barbarously killed and mutilated" down the road at Cooper's Tavern, and were evidently collected with the others after the fighting had ceased.

-The names of the other nine bodies were not formally collected until the end of the 19th Century, but by 1894 someone had figured out that they were: